idanhazan/utilitools/docs/collection/partial.rst

     Python 3.8 has started supporting positional-only arguments and some of built-in functions already use it.
     Information about the types of parameters can be found in the documentation of |inspect.Parameter.kind|.

-We will use the |isinstance| built-in function:
+We will use |isinstance| built-in function:

 .. warning::
     The function's signature in the documentation is incorrect.